celerysally/portfolio/part2.md

 ### 4. Findings from the Interviews 🔍

+Here are 10 key takeaways from the interview:

+- Respondents typically use Uber or Lyft to travel between JFK/LGA and NYC, with a few opting for the subway depending on convenience and luggage.
+- One respondent values the subway for its lower cost and environmental friendliness, while others choose Uber or Lyft for their comfort, particularly when carrying multiple suitcases.
+- The target audience that the interviewees had in mind was not the same.
+- Respondents found the content relatively easy to follow.
+- The data visualizations were deemed to align well with the main topic of airport transportation options, helping to support the message.

 ### 5. Changes I Plan on Implementing to My Visualizations 💡

+- Provide further explanation and include additional details for clarity
+- Reevaluate the color scheme and select the most appropriate colors
+- Consider alternative graphs and charts that could better present the data
+- Avoid overwhelming the audience with excessive data

 ## Moodboard 📓